 Correcting calcium levels

-Add 0.1 mmol/litre to calcium concentration for every 4 g/litre that albumin is below 40 g/litre and a similar subtraction for raised albumin.
+Add 0.1 mmol/L to calcium concentration for every 4 g/L that albumin is below 40 g/L and a similar subtraction for raised albumin.

-The "correction" is only approximate and does not replace measurement of ionised calcium concentration.
-Take special care where the measured albumin is less than about 20 g/litre because of the known inaccuracy of albumin measurement at low levels.
+The 'correction' is only approximate and does not replace measurement of ionised calcium concentration.
+Take special care where the measured albumin is less than about 20 g/L because of the known inaccuracy of albumin measurement at low levels.

-- Hypercalcaemia is the most frequently encountered endocrine/electrolyte disorder in primary malignancy and one US study found an incidence of 5% of all malignancies, or in 15 per 100,000 total patients.
+- Hypercalcaemia is the most frequently encountered endocrine/electrolyte disorder in malignancy-associated hospitalised patients.
+Its incidence is 15 per 100,000 person-years. .